HurleyWong/gridsome-starter-notes-hurley/content/posts/module-cloud-computing.md

 Key difference between the two architectures is exactly where that intelligence and computing power is placed:

-* Fog: pushes intelligence down to the local area network level of network architecture, processing data in a fog node or IoT gateway.
+* **Fog**: pushes intelligence down to the local area network level of network architecture, processing data in a fog node or IoT gateway.
-* Edge: pushes the intelligence, processing power and communication capabilities of an edge gateway or appliance directly into devices like programming automation controllers.
+* **Edge**: pushes the intelligence, processing power and communication capabilities of an edge gateway or appliance directly into devices like programming automation controllers.

 ### Fog computing